Fleeting Memories of Youth and the Increasing Impermanence of Culture

 We humans are hoarders: we anticipate future needs and prepare ourselves for them (even if it's by way of intricate abstractions).
 Once those needs are met, our large mammalian brains demand distractions, and we have a lot of those.
 In combination with cheap and plentiful network bandwidth and cheap, seemingly infinite cloud storage, interesting behaviors emerge.

 We can - and do - store hundreds of gigabytes of photos online.
 We are documenting our lives in unprecedented detail, some of us willingly sharing it with the world, others keeping it (ostensibly) private.
 I can fully understand this amassing of mementos, this storage frenzy of an ever-growing mass of externalized memories.
-And yet, when the cost of keeping them is so low, do they really keep their value as links to our personal past?
+And yet, when the cost of keeping them is so low, do they really also keep their value as links to our personal past?
 When will we have time to sit down, alone or with our loved ones, and look through it all?

 Thousands upon thousands of pictures to swipe through, none of them scrutinized for significance, none of them carefully selected for depicting important life events.
 Instead we're met by an overwhelming blur of everyday nonsense of our own creation: so many plates of food, so many daily outfits, so many sunsets and trees and beers and shoes and faces and cars and cities.
-In fact, do we perhaps approach our growing mountains of photographic documentation with a tiny, nagging sense of angst?
-Angst about what irrelevant or embarrassing minutiae we'll find in lieu of what we're actually looking for, or angst about that we should, but don't have the time, to perform some culling?
+In fact, do we perhaps approach our growing mountains of photographic documentation with a tiny, nagging sense of guilt?
+Guilt about what irrelevant or embarrassing minutiae we'll find in lieu of what we're actually looking for, or guilt about that we should, but don't have the time, to perform some culling?
 At least I miss the joyous anticipation a stack of newly developed photos used to invoke.

 And how do we turn this into a meaningful ritual?
 It's the same swiping and searching we do for everything else these days, no different from the mind-numbing doomscrolling we torment ourselves with on social media.
 What associations does that bring about, when we reminisce about life and love the same way we dull our senses with mindless, temporary distractions?